VinceHPicton/obsidian-vault/AWS/EC2/Security groups.md

-Security group is basically the [[Firewalls|firewall]] for an EC2 instance, by default it blocks all inbound traffic, and allows all outbound.
+Security group is basically a virtual [[Firewalls|firewall]] for an EC2 instance, by default it blocks all inbound traffic, and allows all outbound.

+In AWS it acts as a set of rules defining inbound and outbound allowed traffic to the instance.

+**Key facts for exam**
-Security groups and EC2 instances have a many-to-many relationship:
+- Security groups and EC2 instances have a many-to-many relationship:
-- A security group can contain any number of EC2 instances, that's why its a group.
+	- A security group be attached to any number of EC2 instances, that's why its a group.
 	- An EC2 instance can be attached to any number of security groups.

-Changes to a security group take effect immediately.
+- Changes to a security group take effect **immediately**.

-You can configure allowing different IPs on different port for the instance

-They control what is allowed into and out of EC2 instances

-Can only contain allow rules for inbound (whitelist)
+- **By default**

-All outbound traffic is allowed, all inbound traffic is blocked, by default
+	- All outbound traffic is allowed
+	- All inbound traffic is blocked
+- Security groups exist within a **region** and cant be used outside it
+- Security groups live "outside" the EC2, traffic blocked by the SG is never seen by the instance.
+- Application timeout is a security group issue
+- Connection refused is **not** a SG issue, the app rejected request

-**Regulate access to**
+**SGs regulate access to**
 - Ports
 - IP ranges (v4 and v6)
 - Control inbound and outbound network

-Locked to a region/VPC combo

-If you get infinite timeout when connecting, it’s a security group issue 100%, if you get connection refused then traffic did get through firewall.

-If a request didnt get through firewall then the Ec2 would've never even known about it
+You can configure allowing different IPs on different port for the instance

+It's best practice to create a separate SG for SSH access to instances